Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: Discussion

 \textbf{Future work.} We see several promising directions for future work.
 Improving world models, through multi-step prediction or generative models, can help push the limits of Bayesian offline RL.
 Better uncertainty quantification remains key for planning, suggesting deeper connections to Bayesian inference are worth exploring.
-Finally, reducing sensitivity to hyperparameters and dataset characteristics, as well as advancing off-policy evaluation for tuning, would make \algo more robust and practical.\looseness=-1
+Finally, reducing sensitivity to hyperparameters and dataset characteristics, as well as replacing current test-environment-based tuning with offline policy selection, would make \algo more robust and practical; since \algo already fits a Bayesian world model, a natural direction is to carry out such validation under the learned posterior~\citep{fellows2025sorel}.\looseness=-1